rojuu/roju_tracer/README.md

 # roju_tracer
 A ray tracing thing with the help of [Ray Tracing in a Weekend](http://www.realtimerendering.com/raytracing/Ray%20Tracing%20in%20a%20Weekend.pdf).
 My goal when making this project was to learn about threading in a more hands on way, as I hadn't used it too much.
 So basically trying to optimize the program from the book with threading.
-A further improvement would be to use SIMD to improve performance even more
+A further improvement would be to use SIMD to improve performance even more, or maybe add some bounding volume hierarchies.

 ## Render result